AlgoMaster Logo

 Intuition

-The most straightforward idea: try every possible subarray and check if it has equal 0s and 1s.
+Check every possible subarray for equal 0s and 1s.
 For each starting index, extend the subarray one element at a time, keeping a running count of 0s and 1s.
 Whenever the counts match, update the maximum length.
+This is correct and easy to reason about, but slow.

 Algorithm